stolostron/cluster-backup-operator/README.md

 The restore operation should be run on a different hub then the one where the backup was created.

 After you create a `restore.cluster.open-cluster-management.io` resource on the new hub, you should be able to run `oc get restore -n <oadp-operator-ns>` and get the status of the restore operation.
-You should also be able to verify on your new hub that the backed up resources contained by the backup file have been created.
+You should also be able to verify on the new hub that the backed up resources contained by the backup file have been created.

 To restore a backup you can select a specific backup specifying the name of the backup inside `veleroBackupName.spec.restore` field or you can leave it blank.
 If you leave it blank the operator will select the most recent backup without errors.

-Here is an example of resource:
+Here is an example of a `restore.cluster.open-cluster-management.io` resource:

 ```yaml
 apiVersion: cluster.open-cluster-management.io/v1beta1